AlexJeBoyy/ConsumedByLight/sintlucas/GDD.md

 The angels want to steal the church back from you and will do that with force.
 Defend the church from waves of angels with your elekenisis powers and trusty gun.

-## Onderzoek
+## Research
-### Doelgroep
+### Adience

-**Voor wie maak je dit product?**
-**Wat vindt je doelgroep leuk/waar zijn ze fan van?**
-**Wat zijn eigenschappen van de doelgroep waar je op in gaat spelen?**
+Teens and young adults who like arena boomer shooters.
+People who like the games Ultrakill and Deep rock galactic.
+Moslty for people who aren't into christianity or who are into that because you get a biblically acurate angel.

-### Inspiration/Concurentie
+### Inspiration/Competition
-**Zijn er producten die lijken op wat jullie gaan maken?**
-**Wat ga jij anders doen dan deze concurenten?**
-**Wat ga jij overnemen/hergebruiken van deze concurenten?**

-Ultrakill, it's a arena shooter and it also has a bit of a religius theme.
-Smooth player movement.
+Ultrakill, it's a arena shooter and it also has a bit of a religius theme with smooth player movement.
+Our game is going to be a more dark aestetic with mind powers.
 Deep rock galactic, horde based shooter and also the low polygon style.
+Our game will be a lot more gory with blood.
 The bible, the creatures of the bible are used for this game.
+Our game will not be really biblically accurte thoug.

-## Beschrijving ban het product
+## Discription of the product
 **Schrijf hier de formal elements en je MDA op** **Zorg ook voor een MoSCoW-table, hier, in je PVA of in de MoSCoW.md file.**